ssoonmi/05-20-Lecture-Notes/W3D3/shell.md

 ## Deep Resources for Further Study

 For Free and Open Source Software (FOSS), good* documentation is generally part of the package.
-In order to make the most of these resources, one has to spend some time to get to know them, but you might want to download a reference guide to the shell or shells you most commonly use - all this will make more sense the more you use it!
+In order to make the most of these resources, one has to spend some time to get to know them; you might want to download one or more of these reference guides for the shell or shells you most commonly use - all this will make more sense the more you use it!

 **The GNU Bash Reference Manual**: https://www.gnu.org/software/bash/manual/bash.pdf